-There aren’t many things you can do in the gym that are “manlier” than deadlifting a heavy barbell loaded with five plates per side.
+There aren’t many things to do at the gym which can be seen “manlier” than deadlifting a heavy barbell loaded with five plates per side.
 It’s the ultimate cool factor, the one movement everyone stops to watch (plus it means you’re strong as hell).

 In my experience as a lifter, strength coach, and personal trainer, I’ve found it’s pretty easy for a typical male to reach a 400-pound deadlift with proper training.
 But a 495-pound deadlift is much more rare, something that’s attainable only with hard work, proper technique, and focus on assistance exercises for the supporting muscles.
 At commercial gyms, I’ve only seen a small handful of guys pull over 495 pounds (and I’ve only seen one guy pull 600).